tesseract-ocr/tesseract/CONTRIBUTING.md

 For that, your clone needs to have all submodules (`abseil`, `googletest`, `test`) included.
 To do so, either specify `--recurse-submodules` during the initial clone, or run `git submodule update --init --recursive NAME` for each `NAME` later.
 If `configure` already created those directories (blocking the clone), remove them first (or `make distclean`), then clone and reconfigure.

-Have a look at [the README](./README.md) and [testing README](./test/testing/README.md) and the [wiki page](https://github.com/tesseract-ocr/tesseract/wiki/Compiling-%E2%80%93-GitInstallation#unit-test-builds) on installation.
+Have a look at [the README](./README.md) and [testing README](./test/testing/README.md) and the [documentation](https://tesseract-ocr.github.io/tessdoc/Compiling-%E2%80%93-GitInstallation.html#unit-test-builds) on installation.

 In short, after running `configure` from the build directory of your choice, to build the library and CLI, run `make`.
 To test it, run `make check`.
 To build the training tools, run `make training`.